SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 Either way, the most reliable way to deal with this situation is, unfortunately, to redo your changes on top of the new code:

-1. Make the pull request as usual, but simply use it as a tool.
+1. Make the pull request as usual, and use it as a tool.
 The changes you made will be highlighted in the [file comparison tab](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-comparing-branches-in-pull-requests).
 1. In docassemble [create a new Project](https://docassemble.org/docs/playground.html#projects) and pull in the other branch (the one you want to merge with).
 1. Using the file comparison as a guide, manually add your changes back.
 1. Make sure functionality affected by your code changes still works the way it should.